 - Support organic presence.
 Paid advertising on Walmart.com can assist your organic presence and increase discoverability and visibility

 - Boosts new seller performance.
 New sellers and products can leverage digital advertising to boost their early sales performance.

 - Aid struggling SKUs.
 Low-performing SKUs on Walmart.com can get a much-needed increase in visibility through effective, targeted ads.

 - Take advantage of seasonal spikes.
 Seasonal products will be able to take advantage of seasonality spikes and respond faster to changes.

-If you want to learn more about how you can drive ecommerce growth through Walmart’s expanding advertising platform, check out Stay Ahead in 2020: Advertising on the Growing Walmart Marketplace.
+If you want to learn more about how you can drive ecommerce growth through Walmart’s expanding advertising platform, check out our comprehensive Walmart Advertising Guide.

 For more information on recommended budgeting amounts and how many weeks after launch that you should begin your first Walmart ad campaigns, reach out to us here.